The role of the Commission

 Guidelines: Intervention and amicus curiae function

-The Commission may only intervene in proceedings involving issues of equality of opportunity, discrimination, sexual harassment or victimisation with the agreement of the relevant court or tribunal.
+The Commission may intervene in proceedings involving issues of equality of opportunity, discrimination, sexual harassment or victimisation with the agreement of the relevant court or tribunal.
 In addition, the Commission may seek to act as amicus curiae, with the leave of the relevant court or tribunal, in proceedings where:

 a) there is a likelihood that orders sought may significantly affect the right to protection against discrimination of persons who are not parties to the proceedings